Wembanyama’s Spurs dethrone Thunder to reach NBA Finals against Knicks

 “Though we’re still hungry for one more, this feeling is, I can’t explain it, it’s so powerful,” Wembanyama said.
 “We want four more.
 We’re not done.
 Go Spurs go.”

-French 7-foot-4 (2.24m) centre Wembanyama scored 22 points and grabbed seven rebounds, Julian Champagnie added 20 points, including six three-pointers, and Stephon Castle had 16 points for the Spurs, who led the winner-take-all contest almost the entire way.
+French 7-foot-4-inch (224cm) centre Wembanyama scored 22 points and grabbed seven rebounds, Julian Champagnie added 20 points, including six three-pointers, and Stephon Castle had 16 points for the Spurs, who led the winner-take-all contest almost the entire way.

 “We had a good team, a great team,” Champagnie said.
 “We had to stay the course and play a good game.